-The eRouter MUST support MAP-E as defined in [RFC 7597].
-The eRouter MUST support MAP-T as defined in [RFC 7599].
+If the eRouter supports MAP-E, it MUST do so as defined in [MAP-E].
+If the eRouter supports MAP-T, it MUST do so as defined in [MAP-T].

-The eRouter MUST support configuration of MAP-E or MAP-T functionality via DHCP options as defined in [RFC 7598].
+The eRouter MUST support configuration of MAP-E or MAP-T functionality via DHCP options as defined in [MAP-DHCP].
 The eRouter MUST support configuration of MAP-E or MAP-T functionality via TLV202.11 VarBinds as defined in Annex B.4.
 The eRouter MUST prefer TLV 202.11 configuration over DHCP configuration when the eRouter receives both sets of configuration data.
-The eRouter is not required to support configuration of both MAP-E and MAP-T simultaneously.